olekawaii/flytty/README.md

 - most popular themes only have one variant of their colors
 - People love to ruin good themes trying to have dark and bright variants:
   - The Solarized theme doesn't have dark/light variants of its colors.
-How would you defive the dark/bright colors for it?
+How would you define the dark/bright colors for it?
 The author hod a genious
     idea: use the 6 red-cyan colors for the dark variant, orange for bright red, violot for bright magenta, and different shades of grey for the rest.
   - The flexoki theme has lighter colors for dark theme and darker colors for